Carlos Alcaraz’s 2023 tennis schedule: Where is the Wimbledon champion playing next and his season so far…

 US Open – August 28-September 10

-The tournament that truly brought out the best in the Spaniard as he played three consecutive lung-busting five-setters to reach the final and then defeated Casper Ruud in four sets to claim his maiden Grand Slam.
+The tournament brought out the best in the Spaniard as he played three consecutive lung-busting five-setters to reach the final and then defeated Casper Ruud in four sets to claim his maiden Grand Slam.
 The result also saw him rise to No 1 in the ATP Rankings.

 He’ll be back to defend his title if he is fit.

 China Open – September 25 – October 1/strong>

 With the event returning for the first time since 2019, Alcaraz will make his debut at the China Open this year where 500 ranking points will be on offer.